 Many of our customers ingest our data directly into their demand forecasting models to significantly improve its accuracy, so we needed to get it right.
 During the coronavirus recovery, we need a robust, iterative and reliable way to update our event rankings at scale.
 We couldn’t rely on the attendance of many of our event sources, as those are usually based on venue capacity.
 Assuming every event is maximum capacity is misleading even before the pandemic, and why we draw on so many more factors from our knowledge graph to calculate our rankings.

 Our customers need our updated intelligent event data to inform their own recovery rate identification and iteration.
-Many companies will need to re-hire or train up staff again to meet demand, as well as engage their supply chains before demand commences to ensure they are ready.
+Many companies will need think about workforce optimization strategies and decide whether to re-hire or train up staff again to meet demand, as well as engage their supply chains before demand commences to ensure they inventory levels are optimized.

 The challenges of identifying a coronavirus recovery rate